 There is a big variety of architecture tours in Chicago.
 From walking tours, bike tours, kayak tours, bus tours to architectural river cruise tours.
 It’s really interesting to visit the Chicago Architecture Center (CAC) as well.

-In addition to visiting the CAC, we chose to experience Chicago’s architecture by a river cruise.
+We also highly recommend experiencing Chicago’s architecture by river cruise.
 The guides are very knowledgeable and engaging.
 They provide insightful commentary on the passing skyscrapers and scenery during this leisurely float down the Chicago River.
-This is a must-do in Chicago!

 2. Chicago Skyscrapers